 – Satyakam Ray

 In Marvel’s cinematic universe, the Black Panther star late actor Chadwick Boseman has a lot of influence.
 When T’challa (Boseman) lost his father during the civil war movie, he told the Black widow about his beliefs.
 According to T’challa, death is not the end in his culture.
 It’s mere of a stepping-off point.
-Your reach out with both hands, and Bast and Sekhmet, they lead you into the green veld where… you can run forever.
+Your reach out with both hands, and Bast and Sekhmet, lead you into the green veld where… you can run forever.

 The famous lines define the afterlife thought process of Wakanda culture (though imaginary).
 Similarly, in the real world, almost all religions, cultures, traditions, and races have many afterlife myths/stories deeply embedded in the minds of those who follow them.